DataFire/Integrations/integrations/generated/azure_apimanagement_apimdeployment/README.md

   * certificates `array`: List of Certificates that need to be installed in the API Management service.
 Max supported certificates that can be installed is 10.
     * items [CertificateConfiguration](#certificateconfiguration)
   * createdAtUtc `string`: Creation UTC date of the API Management service.The date conforms to the following format: `yyyy-MM-ddTHH:mm:ssZ` as specified by the ISO 8601 standard.
-  * customProperties `object`: Custom properties of the API Management service.
-Setting `Microsoft.WindowsAzure.ApiManagement.Gateway.Security.Ciphers.TripleDes168` will disable the cipher TLS_RSA_WITH_3DES_EDE_CBC_SHA for all TLS(1.0, 1.1 and 1.2).
-Setting `Microsoft.WindowsAzure.ApiManagement.Gateway.Security.Protocols.Tls11` can be used to disable just TLS 1.1 and setting `Microsoft.WindowsAzure.ApiManagement.Gateway.Security.Protocols.Tls10` can be used to disable TLS 1.0 on an API Management service.
+  * customProperties `object`: Custom properties of the API Management service.</br>Setting `Microsoft.WindowsAzure.ApiManagement.Gateway.Security.Ciphers.TripleDes168` will disable the cipher TLS_RSA_WITH_3DES_EDE_CBC_SHA for all TLS(1.0, 1.1 and 1.2).</br>Setting `Microsoft.WindowsAzure.ApiManagement.Gateway.Security.Protocols.Tls11` can be used to disable just TLS 1.1.</br>Setting `Microsoft.WindowsAzure.ApiManagement.Gateway.Security.Protocols.Tls10` can be used to disable TLS 1.0 on an API Management service.</br>Setting `Microsoft.WindowsAzure.ApiManagement.Gateway.Security.Backend.Protocols.Tls11` can be used to disable just TLS 1.1 for communications with backends.</br>Setting `Microsoft.WindowsAzure.ApiManagement.Gateway.Security.Backend.Protocols.Tls10` can be used to disable TLS 1.0 for communications with backends.</br>Setting `Microsoft.WindowsAzure.ApiManagement.Gateway.Protocols.Server.Http2` can be used to enable HTTP2 protocol on an API Management service.</br>Not specifying any of these properties on PATCH operation will reset omitted properties' values to their defaults.
+For all the settings except Http2 the default value is `True` if the service was created on or before April 1st 2018 and `False` otherwise.
+Http2 setting's default value is `False`.</br></br>You can disable any of next ciphers by using settings `Microsoft.WindowsAzure.ApiManagement.Gateway.Security.Ciphers.[cipher_name]`: TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA, TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA, TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA, TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA, TLS_RSA_WITH_AES_128_GCM_SHA256, TLS_RSA_WITH_AES_256_CBC_SHA256, TLS_RSA_WITH_AES_128_CBC_SHA256, TLS_RSA_WITH_AES_256_CBC_SHA, TLS_RSA_WITH_AES_128_CBC_SHA.
+For example, `Microsoft.WindowsAzure.ApiManagement.Gateway.Security.Ciphers.TLS_RSA_WITH_AES_128_CBC_SHA256`:`false`.
+The default value is `true` for them.
+  * enableClientCertificate `boolean`: Property only meant to be used for Consumption SKU Service.
+This enforces a client certificate to be presented on each request to the gateway.
+This also enables the ability to authenticate the certificate in the policy on the gateway.
   * gatewayRegionalUrl `string`: Gateway URL of the API Management service in the Default Region.
   * gatewayUrl `string`: Gateway URL of the API Management service.
   * hostnameConfigurations `array`: Custom hostname configuration of the API Management service.